samirtahir91/github-app-operator/README.md

 [![Coverage Status](https://coveralls.io/repos/github/samirtahir91/github-app-operator/badge.svg?branch=main)](https://coveralls.io/github/samirtahir91/github-app-operator?branch=main)

 # github-app-operator
-This is a Kubernetes operator that will generate an access token for a GithubApp and store it in a secret to use for authenticated requests to Github as the GithubApp.
+This is a Kubernetes operator that will generate an access token for a GithubApp and store it in a secret to use for authenticated requests to Github as the GithubApp. \
+It will reconcile a new access token before expiry (1hr).

 ## Description
 Key features: